rallat/eval-checks/README.md

 If you keep one sentence from this README, keep it from here: **an eval harness that can silently stop failing things is worse than no harness, because it converts absent evidence into green checkmarks.**
+This is study of evals, I wrote to understand evals better.

 ## Why this can help you